 It goes L > M > H (lowest to highest) in terms of risk rating, so M Class dust is mid-level.
 That doesn’t mean it’s not as dangerous as you think though.
 It includes dust from hard woods, board materials, some paints, concrete and bricks.
 M Class also includes something you’ve probably heard of, crystalline silica dust, which is found in sand, stone, concrete and mortar.

-All M Class dust extractors have passed testing at the point of manufacture that proves they capture no less than 99.9% of dust.
-For example, here’s the certification document from Germany for the Festool M Class dust extractors.
-This means you can't 'upgrade' a dust extractor from one class to another.
+All M Class dust extractors have passed testing that proves they capture no less than 99.9% of dust.

 You’ll find that suction levels between L and M Class extractors are very similar.
 An M Class extractor however will have superior filtration and a flow sensor / alarm that alerts the user to a drop in suction rate caused by things like a blocked hose or full dust bag.

-However, for THE BEST performance, there are a few other functions you’ll want.
+For THE BEST performance though, there are a few other functions you’ll want.
 They are:

-So, that’s it.
+So, that’s it – M Class dust extraction explained!
 If you have any questions, please feel free to get in touch and we’ll answer what we can or point you in the right direction.
 Please share this article with anyone you think may find it helpful as well.

 Other helpful links: